RooyyDoe/Insights-about-edo-period-of-Japan/README.md

 ## Credits

-* [Help from Thijs Spijker](https://github.com/iSirThijs) - Explained a lot of difficult programming stuff and good guy to talk against when u have a problem or when ur stuck.
+* [Help from Thijs Spijker](https://github.com/iSirThijs) - Explained a lot of difficult programming stuff and was a good guy to speak with when you have a problem or when you're stuck.
-* [Help from Kris Kuijpers](https://github.com/kriskuiper) — Tried to explain to me how fetch works and how I need to use the reduce function.
+* [Help from Kris Kuijpers](https://github.com/kriskuiper) — Tried to explain to me how fetch works and how I needed to use the reduce function.
 Also lets you see things from another perspective.
-* [Help from Stefan Gerrits](https://github.com/StefanGerrits2) — Did alot of programming together and watched in each other code to fix certain things.
-Also did the deploying of our apps together.
+* [Help from Stefan Gerrits](https://github.com/StefanGerrits2) — We did a lot of programming together and looked at each others code to fix certain things.
+We also did the deploying of our apps together.
-* [Help from Leroy van Biljouw](https://github.com/SqueezyDough) - He helpt me look on a different way to my project while I was thinking way to hard for what I needed to do.
-Also showed me how he did he's map structure and I got inspired
+* [Help from Leroy van Biljouw](https://github.com/SqueezyDough) - He helped me look at my project in a different way when I was thinking way to difficult for what I needed to do.
+He also showed me how he did his map structure and I got inspired by that.

 # License